Call 911 or other emergency services immediately if you have signs of a ruptured

 aching, gnawing, and/or throbbing, and may last for hours or days.
 It is

-generally not affected by movement, although certain positions may be more
+typically not affected by movement, although certain positions may be more

 comfortable than others.